-Types of Anxiety Disorders Benefiting from the Anxiety Treatment Program
+Types of Anxiety Disorders Benefiting from an Anxiety Treatment Program

 There are various kinds of anxiety disorders, including (but not limited to):

-- Generalized Anxiety Disorder – this type of disorder involves excessive worry and tension.
-Your worries may be about everyday things – responsibilities at home or work, family members, or other minor issues.
+- Generalized anxiety disorder this type of disorder involves excessive worry and tension.
+Your worries may be about everyday things, including responsibilities at home or work, family members, or other minor issues.
 Still, those worries are persistent and may interfere with your daily ability to function normally.
 Physical symptoms often include fatigue, difficulty sleeping, feeling “edgy” or restless, and difficulty concentrating.

-- Panic Disorder – marked by recurring panic attacks, people with panic disorder experience both psychological and physical reactions that can be severe and overwhelming.
-Some of the symptoms experienced during a panic attack may cause you to feel like having a heart attack or other medical emergency – elevated heart rate or chest pain, shortness of breath, shaking or sweating, dizziness and nausea, to name a few.
+- Panic disorder – marked by recurring panic attacks, people with panic disorder experience both psychological and physical reactions that can be severe and overwhelming.
+Some of the symptoms experienced during a panic attack may cause you to feel like you are having a heart attack or other medical emergency, an elevated heart rate or chest pain, shortness of breath, shaking or sweating, dizziness and nausea, to name a few.

-- Social Anxiety Disorder – This disorder centers on social interactions and is characterized by worry that you will be awkward, humiliated, embarrassed, looked down on, or rejected in social situations.
-Some people avoid these situations entirely but are forced to attend or interact, endure them with a great deal of stress.
+- Social anxiety disorder – This disorder centers on social interactions and is characterized by worry that you will be awkward, humiliated, embarrassed, looked down on, or rejected in social situations.
+Some people avoid these situations entirely but are forced to attend or interact and endure them with a great deal of stress.

 Discover How Oceanfront Recovery Can Help

 If you or a loved one needs help managing your anxiety and conquering your addiction, contact Oceanfront Recovery today and speak confidentially with one of our experienced intake specialists.
 Take the first step to recovery.
-Reach out for help by calling (877) 279-1777.
+Reach out for help by calling us at (877) 296-7477.